 - Mind-Body Awareness: Physical activities like yoga and equine therapy help clients connect with their emotions and body.

-- Facing Fears: Challenging activities build confidence and teach clients they can overcome obstacles.
+- Facing Fears: Challenging activities build confidence and teach clients that they can overcome obstacles.

 - Breaking Denial: Experiential therapy helps clients see how addiction affects their lives, motivating them to change.